Aadarshbhushan-Singh/getUpdated/README.md

 # This is how the web page looks like
 ![](Design/home.png)

+# Features of website
+Here you can read different current news based on different categories like science, sports, general etc.
+I have used News API for fetching the current news.
+It gives 1000 request per day for free for learning purpose.
+So, if this website hits more than that limit, it will stop giving news.

+# Note
+To run it use your own api key.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).